CryptoCodez/CryptonixOS/README.md

 C++ Operating system

 #Usage
-to compile:

-  make

-to start:

-  make the_boot

-to start and debug:

-  make the_debug

-to clean:
+to compile use "make"

-  make clean            # objecct files

-  make complete_clean   # including kernel
+to start use "make the_boot" or with debugger "make the_debug"

+to clean use "make clean" ( only object files ) or "make complete_clean" ( including kernel )
 _____________________
 Requirements: